 Note the second line of the webpage: “The plan was followed until 2009, until it became apparent that a new plan was needed…A new McDonald-Dunn Forest Plan is in progress.”
-While I applaud them for their honesty, I think most people would be astounded to know they jettisoned their plan TEN YEARS AGO!
-How does a PUBLIC institution managing ~15,000 acres of land justify operating without a plan for a DECADE?!
-It has been 14 years since their (2005) update to their 1994 Research Forest Plan.
+While I applaud them for their honesty, I think most people would be astounded to know they jettisoned their plan over TEN YEARS AGO!
+How does a PUBLIC institution managing ~15,000 acres of land justify operating without a plan for more than a DECADE?!
+It also begs the question why the nation’s “leader in forestry education” cannot develop a forest management plan in a timely manner.

 While the 2009 decision to abandon the 2005 update (to the 1994 Research Forest Plan) may have been prompted by a fall in log prices, critics point out the convenient nature of operating “off script”.
-The absence of a formal plan means the College of Forestry can log as much as they want (or cut Old Growth) – without public oversight or accountability.
-With the subsequent rise in log prices, OSU has significantly increased logging – but without following any long-term plan.
+The absence of a formal plan means the College of Forestry can log as much as they want (or cut old growth) – without public oversight or accountability.
+With the subsequent rise in log prices, OSU has significantly increased logging – while conveniently ignoring their 2005 Research Forest Plan.

-OSU’s abandonment of their Research Forest Plan is unfortunate not only because of the negative impacts of the increased logging.
+OSU’s failure to abide by their 2005 Research Forest Plan is unfortunate not only because of the negative impacts of the unregulated logging.
 It also erodes the credibility of the College of Forestry and OSU as a whole.
 The message to the general public seems to be: “We don’t need your input – we’re going to do what we want.”
-Finally, it does a great disservice to all of the OSU forestry folks who worked so hard to establish the planning process in the first place.
-This is doubly unfortunate, as the original College Forest Plan (and 2005 update) was a showcase of impressive forestry research activities at OSU.
-For those who judge the College of Forestry by their clearcuts, the McDonald-Dunn Forest Plan was a refreshing, alternative view (use the link at the bottom of this post to access the 2005 update to the Research Forest Plan).
+Finally, it does a great disservice to all of the OSU faculty who’ve worked hard to raise the credibility of the College and establish the planning process in the first place.
+This is doubly unfortunate, as the original (1994) Forest Plan and 2005 update were a showcase of impressive forestry research activities at OSU.
+For those who judge the College of Forestry by its clearcuts, the McDonald-Dunn Forest Plan provided a promising approach to managing these community forests.

 This project was a sincere and substantial effort, with committee members meeting three hours per week for five months.
 The resulting plan was approved in 1994 and implemented over the following decade.
 Key to the plan were the nine goals that included the need to protect “special features such as old-growth Douglas-fir stands” and, “To be a good neighbor.”
 (2)